Ataluis/random_boolean_networks/README.md

 > make -B && ./main

-At the end of the simulation will get stored in the specified file in the directory master.
+At the end of the simulation the results will get stored in the specified file in the directory master.
 Within this there are also a number of python files prepared with wich we can analyse the data.

 The index of the values is listed in the following order (from left to right in the files):